The most important national laws on the acquisition of businesses in Austria are the Commercial Code (UGB) and the Trade Regulations Act (GewO).

-Individual enterprises can usually be acquired for a fixed price.
-For corporations this depends on the legal form.
+Sole proprietorships can usually be acquired for a fixed price.
+For limited companies, this depends on the legal form.

-For partnerships, part of the business can only be sold if this is expressly provided for in the Memorandum of Association or all partners agree.
+For partnerships, part of the business can only be sold if this is expressly provided for in the Partnership Agreement or all partners agree.

-There are two processes for Limited Liability Companies (Gesellschaften mit beschränkter Haftung, GmbH):
+There are two processes for private limited companies under Austrian law (Gesellschaften mit beschränkter Haftung, GmbH):

-- Transfer of the assets of the company (sale): the company or parts of it are sold in several transactions to transfer the individual assets.
+- Transfer of the company’s assets (sale): the company or parts of it are sold in several transactions that transfer individual assets.

 - Transfer of shares to the parties responsible for the company (assignment): the Memorandum of Association stipulates whether the shares in the company can be sold as a whole or individually.